 How to Apply:

 Fellows will be accepted on a rolling basis.
 Please send a resume and 1-2 page cover letter to Janelle Orsi at Janelle@theSELC.org.
 In the cover letter, please tell us what motivates you to serve the needs of local sustainable economies, and also describe the law practice or project you might work on while you are a fellow.
 What would be the goals of the project or law practice?
 Who would you serve?
 What areas of law would it involve?
-For the writing sample(s), we would appreciate seeing a sample of legal writing (such as a brief, memo, or law journal article) and a sample of writing aimed at lay-people or the general public, such as a blog post, article, or any other piece of writing you think demonstrates your communication skills.
+Feel free to send links or attach articles or other writing that help us to understand your interests and goals.